 What to expect and prepare before your system is moved to the new infrastructure

 - You will receive an email with the subject Preparing for your PPS Upgrade.
 This email will contain your new RDPs and passwords to connect to your PPS system on the new server infrastructure.
 This email will be sent to the email address registered to the account.

 - If you have more than one hosted user you will need to distribute the RDPs and passwords to the required users.
-Each RDP will be titled with the system's registration number and the user number as in this example:
+Each RDP will be titled with the system's registration number and user number.